Business Lawyers in St. Petersburg

 - Collections and finances

 It is essential to understand that the way you form a business will impact taxes and the potential amount of liability you will have as a business owner.
-The Lopez Law Group works very closely with business owners of many small and medium-sized offices.
+The business attorneys at the Lopez Law Group work very closely with business owners of many small and medium-sized offices.

 We can assist with the formation of both commercial and residential businesses.
 We can consult with experts who specialize in tax, accounting firms, and financial planners to get your business up and incorporated.